Events

 Where: Sauder Concert Hall

-Lavender Jazz is Goshen College’s “big band” jazz ensemble.
-This student ensemble will perform their fall concert of jazz charts and standards in Sauder Concert Hall.
+Lavender Jazz, Goshen College’s big band, will present their fall concert in Sauder Concert Hall.
 LJ is directed by Greg Smucker.

 GC Senior Recitals